-There is an ancient story, unattributed, that I think clearly shows the power of mastery, autonomy and vision.
-You will recall from Daniel Pink’s book, Drive, that Mastery is the ability to continue to grow in our chosen profession, Autonomy is the freedom to think and do what we need to do as opposed to follow direction, and Purpose or Vision is a clear understanding of the larger view of the organization’s aspirations.
+An ancient story is unattributed, which clearly shows the power of Mastery, Autonomy, and Vision.
+You will recall from Daniel Pink’s book, Drive, that Mastery is the ability to continue to grow in our chosen profession.
+Autonomy is the freedom to think and do what we need to do instead of merely following directions.
+And, Purpose or Vision is a clear understanding of the broader view of the organization’s aspirations.
 Here is how I’ve pieced together the “Three Stonemasons” story (all puns intended).

 So, a bit put off, the traveler continued on his way along the quarry road.
 Soon he came upon a second stonemason.
 Still curious, he quietly enquired of this mason what he was doing.
-The mason put down his chisel and hammer, stood up and wiping his brow, he offered that he was smoothing stones for use in buildings and walls.
-That this was the way he earned a living for his family.
-He then further explained, “I love working with stone and would really like to be a sculptor.
-But that takes years of training and my family could not afford an apprenticeship.
+The mason put down his chisel and hammer, stood up, and wiping his brow; he offered that he was smoothing stones for use in buildings and walls.
+He further explained that this was how he earned a living for his family.
+He then also stated, “I love working with stone and would like to be a sculptor.
+But that takes years of training, and my family could not afford an apprenticeship.
 So, now I work all day in this heat to earn my living.
 And I must get back to work now.
-But thank you for your interest, I wish you well.”
+But thank you for your interest.
+I wish you well.”

 I Have A Dream

 He took our traveler several hundred yards down the road to a construction site.
-There they looked upon a huge hole in the ground with a jumble of large timbers, stones of all shapes and sizes and an impressive array of men digging, shaping, hammering and calling out to each other.
+There they looked upon a massive hole in the ground with a jumble of large timbers, stones of all shapes and sizes, and an impressive array of men digging, shaping, hammering, and calling out to each other.
 It seemed to be chaos.
 The traveler looked perplexed as the stonemason said in a breathless voice filled with reverence, “This . . . this sir is what I am doing.”
-“But WHAT” asked the confused stranger?
+“But WHAT?” asked the confused stranger.
 “Can’t you see,” asked the incredulous stonemason?
-He spread his arms wide to take in the whole construction site, and with obvious passion and emotion said, “We are building a beautiful Cathedral for all the people in our village.
+He spread his arms wide to take in the whole construction site, and with evident passion and emotion, said, “We are building a magnificent Cathedral for all the people in our village.
 It will be beautiful to behold and will be a sanctuary for all who go within.”

 What Is Your Vision?

 And so I believe it is with our organizations today.
 Without vision, our world is sure to be a chaotic jumble of constant change.
-We will not be able to keep up if our craftsmen do not have a vision of the larger goal—something bigger than the task at hand that is calling them to be and do their best.
-They will not be engaged if they cannot continue to master their craft, whatever that may be, and have the autonomy to shape their part of the larger whole.
+We will not be able to keep up if our craftsmen do not have a vision of the larger goal—something more significant than the task at hand that is calling them to be and do their best.
+They are not engaged if they cannot continue to master their craft, whatever that may be, and have the Autonomy to shape their part of the larger whole.